EXPRESSCLUSTER/Log-Analysis/README.md

 Install the Log Analytics agent on your PC.

 1. Open the Log Analytics workspace and go to *Agents Management*.
-2. Select the Windows servers tabl or the Linux servers tab, depending on the OS where your log files exist.
+2. Select the Windows servers tab or the Linux servers tab, depending on the OS where your log files exist.
 3. Expand *Log Analytics agent instructions*.
 4. Download the appropriate agent for your OS.
 5. Copy the *Workspace ID* and the *Primary key* (which will be used later to link your PC to the Azure Log Analytics workspace).